In case you missed it, we've got a recap of the recent AMA between Peter Danihel (Sigmadex) and Ray Reijnders from Hillrise group. Check it out below!

 Peter (Sigmadex): The ultimate goal for Sigmadex is ownerless.
 Sigmadex isn't in the business to generate revenue.
 We are creating infrastructure that is supposed to last forever and governed by its community (token holders).
 The overall structure is actually quite simple, we have developers contributing on the daily to improve the protocol and with steady adoption and development our team will be able to continue to scale the project from awareness and token appreciation.

 Hillrise Group: Is your foundation registered anywhere legally?
 And what role will this Sigmadex Foundation play once the protocol is live and community governed?

 Peter (Sigmadex): We are registered in BVI and have developers in Asia, Europe and Canada.

 The foundation itself will continue to explore growth strategies for the protocol and continue to invest (both time and capital) into creating more compelling assets for the DeFi community.

-Ray Reijnders (Hillrise Group): Many projects including yours are being built on Polkadot.
+Hillrise Group: Many projects including yours are being built on Polkadot.
 All the while, Polkadot has seemed to lose a lot of steam lately with uncertainty in their development.